| What

 has recurrent flare-ups and remissions.
 It is almost always

 a lifelong illness.
 The cause is unknown.
+Early

 signs include chronic diarrhea, abdominal pain, fever, weight